Animadoria/TOCSharp/README.md

-# TOCSharpest

-Expanding upon TOCSharp's TOCClient to allow for a more complete client.

 # TOCSharp

-Quick TOC2 client Animadoria made.
+Quick TOC2 client I made.
 Works on [the NINA server](https://nina.chat).

 Has a command system inspired by DSharpPlus/Discord.NET.